 Under Section 343 Local Government Act 1993, our Public Officer is subject to the direction of our General Manager.

 In addition to assisting people to gain access to Council's public documents, our Public Officer may do the following:

 - deal with requests from the public concerning Council's affairs

 - receive submissions made to Council

 - accept service of documents on behalf of Council

 - represent Council in any legal or other proceedings.

 Council's Public Officer also performs other functions as may be conferred or imposed by the General Manager, or under the Local Government Act.

-The GIPA Act requires us to release Open Access Information as below:
+The GIPA Act requires us to release the following Open Access Information: